 During the COVID-19 pandemic, 36% of Millennials stepped up their use of messaging apps like Facebook Messenger.
 Just 19% of older customers did the same.
 When choosing your software, make sure it focuses on the channels your customers use most.

 Preferred channels may vary per market or generation.
 To make your customer service optimally available and agile for delivering omnichannel service, make sure your customer service solution allows multiple channels so you don’t have to limit yourself.

 With the enormous usage numbers of Whatsapp, it is inevitable to use this channel for customer service.
-In other cases, you will combine or add IM channels like Apple Business Chat or Viber to serve your customers.
+In other cases, you will combine or add IM channels like Apple Messages for Business or Viber to serve your customers.

 To increase efficiency, choose a solution that offers an omnichannel inbox, where you can respond easily to conversations across channels.

 Video adds the human touch to digital conversations.
 Especially Gen Z, even referred to as the "TikTok generation", uses video daily.
 Not only for entertainment but also to communicate.
 Another benefit of video calling is screen sharing - making it ideal for talking customers through more complicated problems, or demonstrating how to use an online portal or SaaS solution.